RedHatInsights/content-service/docs/README.md

 # Insights Content Service Documentation

-Insights Content Service is a service that provides metadata information about rules that are being consumed by Openshift Cluster Manager.
+Insights Content Service is a service that provides metadata information about rules that are being consumed by OpenShift Cluster Manager.
 That metadata information contains rule title, description, remediations, tags and also groups, that will be consumed primarily by [Insights Results Aggregator](https://github.com/RedHatInsights/insights-results-aggregator).

 ## Documentation Index